ErgodicEntropy/Smart-Task-Manager/README.md

    - *Task Requirements*: the energetic demands of each tasks which depend on a lot of factors and the prevailing user context, making them hard to measure accurately.
    - *Requirement Error Correction*: User-Contextualization and Metamodeling
       - User Feedback: Finished Tasks (Kanban Board)
-      - LLM: Divide-and-Conquer Prompting, Fine-Tuning or RAG
+      - LLM: Divide-and-Conquer Prompting (works especially if the tasks are generic and easily comparable e.g. writing vs coding), Fine-Tuning or RAG
       - External Database
-   - *Task Metamodel*:
+   - *Task Metamodel*: the metamodel variables can either be solely task-specific, or user-task-specific and they should also pertain to abstract the energy required by task (they should measure, in collectivity, the energy demands of a task)
+      1- Priority: How closely the task aligns with the user immediate or future goals e.g. urgency, passion, interest, motivation.
-      1- Skill Overlap/Transferability (Transfer Theory): The extent to which existing skills can be reused in the task.
+      2- Skill Overlap/Transferability (Transfer Theory): The extent to which existing skills can be reused in the task (a good MVP).
-      2- Learning Curve:  How steep the initial difficulty is and how quickly proficiency can be achieved.
+      3- Learning Curve: How steep the initial difficulty is and how quickly proficiency can be achieved.
-      3- Priority: How closely the task aligns with the user’s immediate or future goals.
       4- Community and Ecosystem: The size, quality, and activity of the community and available resources for the task.
       5- Depth vs. Breadth: Whether the task requires exploring a few concepts deeply or many concepts broadly.
       6- Relevance to Current Trends: How "cutting-edge" or in-demand the skill is in the market.
+      7- Task Novelty: The level of unfamiliarity or learning involved in the task 8- Cognitive Load/Complexity: The mental effort required to complete the task e.g. high-demand (strategic, creative) to low-demand (repetitive, mechanical)
+      9- Temporal Focus Intensity: The required focus duration for successful task completion.
+Examples: High (programming for hours), Moderate (cleaning a room), Low (sending a quick email).
+      10- Physical Exertion: The physical effort required for the task.
+Examples: High (moving furniture), Moderate (cooking), Low (writing an email).
+      11- Risk-to-Reward Balance: The potential risks involved in the task compared to its anticipated benefits. e.g.  Launching a startup (high risk, high reward) vs. updating a resume (low risk, moderate reward).
+      12- Collaboration Intensity: The degree to which the task depends on coordination with others (energy demand diffused through economies of scale) e.g. Group project (high intensity) vs. individual coding session (low intensity).
+      13- Task Duration: The typical time required to complete the task.
+      14- Task Precision: The level of accuracy or exactness required for successful task execution.
+      15- Recommended Start Time: Early Morning, Morning, Afternoon, Evening, Night, Midnight
+   - *Task Model (System Identification)*:
+      1- System Identifier: User (user-task-specific metamodel) or AI Agent (task-specific metamodel) 2- Modeling Typicality
+      3- Modeling Difficulty
 - **System Output**:
    - Energy-Priority Aligned Tasks i.e. tasks sorted accoridngly to the user's priority and his energy level.
    - Recommendation: LLM-generated piece of advice concerning energy allocation strategies based on the provided optimal tasks list.